 The event will include demonstrations of primitive knife and tomahawk throwing, woodworking, flint napping, gun-ball making, tanning, pottery making and Native American cooking.
 Children’s games will be played, and Native American genealogy will be shared.

-There also will be an open-air market and tribal music and dancing.
+There also will be an open-air market and tribal music and the Black Fox Singers.